arobson/rabbot/README.md

 		routingKey: "" // the routing key (if any) used when published },
 	properties:{
-		contentType: "application/json", // wascally's default
+		contentType: "application/json", // see serialization for how defaults are determined
-		contentEncoding: "utf8", // wascally's default
+		contentEncoding: "utf8", // rabbot's default
 		headers: {}, // any user provided headers
 		correlationId: "", // the correlation id if provided
 		replyTo: "", // the reply queue would go here
 		messageId: "", // message id if provided
 		type: "", // the type of the message published
-		appId: "" // not used by wascally
+		appId: "" // not used by rabbot
 	},
 	content: { "type": "Buffer", "data": [ ... ] }, // raw buffer of message body
 	body: , // this could be an object, string, etc - whatever was published